 Design

 Whether you are designing for print or digital, you must consider font size and color contrast.
 As you know, the university has two approved color palettes and three fonts that we must use when creating any material.
-The UC Davis Color Accessibility Guide shows accessible color combinations and mandatory font size options for every single approved color.
+The Student Affairs Color Contrast chart shows accessible color combinations and mandatory font size options for every single approved color.

 Social Media